soonhongooi/weather-umbrella/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

+# to run tests please run the following
+$ yarn test

 # build for production and launch server
 $ yarn build